albino/cyberman/README.md

 ## Current state

 Cyberman was designed to serve .cyb, and the codebase reflects this.
 Although it is capable of serving any domain, the default config is for .cyb, and the templates/stylesheet are oriented towards cybNIC.
-We're interested in producing a 'generic' style; if you'd like to contribute to this, do get in touch.
+We're working on producing a 'generic' style; if you'd like to contribute to this, do get in touch.

 ## Features